CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-template.md

 * **subject**: The subject of the templates (Read, write)
 * **data**: See the documentation on [the data object](./followups-scripting-data)

+## Available methods

+### send(`target`)
+The send method can be used to send this template object to a *target*.
+The target can be a normal single destination - such as a profile or a subprofile - but also many destinations, such as an entire database or collection.
+The mail is currently scheduled to be sent immediately.

 ## Example

 The following example in javascript can be used to access the subject of a template.